sindresorhus/hex-rgb/readme.md

 This overrides any existing alpha component in the Hex color string.
 For example, the `99` in `#22222299`.

-This value must be in the range 0 to 1.
+The number must be in the range 0 to 1.

 ## Related